-When it gets hot in summer, the first solution that pops into your mind is to invest in a fan.
-Almost everything in your house is ready to endure the heat except you and your loved ones.
-So, which fan should you go for?
-The most common two types of fans are tower and pedestal fans.
-Though both offer the same main purpose, which is to blow air, there are several other differences that you should take into account before making the decision.
-In this read, we’ll be comparing tower fans and pedestal fans from a consumer’s perspective.
+The two most common types of fans are tower and pedestal/standing fans.
+Though both serve the same main purpose, which is to blow air, there are several other differences between them.
+In this article, I am comparing tower fans and pedestal/standing fans from a consumer’s perspective.

 Here’s a table to give you a brief idea of the main differences between tower fans and pedestal fans: